Jerry Perenchio: Personal life

 Perenchio was married three times and was separated from his third wife, Margaret Perenchio.
 He had one son and two adopted daughters from his first marriage, along with six grandchildren and three great-grandchildren.

 In 1986, Perenchio purchased the 42-room former Arnold Kirkeby estate in Bel Air known as Chartwell, famed as the Clampett family mansion in the 1960s The Beverly Hillbillies TV series.
 He remodeled the home to more closely resemble the original design of an authentic 18th-century French chateau.
 He afterward bought many of the surrounding properties, expanding the compound to nearly 13 acres of land.

+In June 2016, three months after Nancy Reagan's death in March 2016, Perenchio, who was a friend of the Reagans and whose Chartwell Mansion neighbored the 668 St. Cloud Road house which the Reagans owned in Bel Air since 1986, would acquire Nancy and Ronald Reagan's Bel Air home for $15 million.
+Under Perenchio's ownership, the former Reagan-owned house was immediately demolished, with new property being built at the location which would serve as part of Chartwell Mansion; however, property at the location of the former Reagan 668 St. Cloud Road home would eventually be demolished by 2020.

 Perenchio died on May 23, 2017, of lung cancer in his home at the age of 86.

 Philanthropy

 In late 2014, Perenchio announced that he would leave much of his art collection — at least 47 works valued at more than $500 million — to the Los Angeles County Museum of Art.
 His holdings include paintings by Claude Monet, Édouard Manet, and Pablo Picasso.
 At the same press conference, former Los Angeles County Supervisor Zev Yaroslavsky said of Perenchio, "There is no citizen of this community who has been more generous, and has asked for less..."